Fall Fishing

 Fall Fishing for Walleye (Pickerel)

 Unlike bass, walleye is generally a much harder fish to catch, regardless of the season.
-According to MNR reports from their netting/identifying activities, walleye are definitely in the lower count levels compared to other fish in almost every report.
+According to MNR reports from their netting/identifying activities, walleye are definitely in the lower count levels compared to other fish species in almost every report.
 Nonetheless, it’s an amazing fish to eat and highly sought after.

 Further Reading: A Promising Pike Fishing Rod = More Fish in the Boat